 If you do one thing: Visit the award winning Exmoor Zoo.

 Place to stay: This Cottage in North Devon is a superb shepherd’s hut that’s a short drive away from the sandy beach of Westward Ho!

 Best for: Smoked kippers

-Whitby is a picturesque seaside town in Yorkshire, split by the River Esk.
+Whitby holiday cottages are framed by a picturesque seaside town, split by the River Esk.
 On the East Cliff, you’ll find the ruined Gothic Whitby Abbey overlooking the North Sea, which inspired Bram Stoker’s ‘Dracula’.
 A family-friendly beach is close to the town for the full bucket-and-spade experience.